Travel and Tourism Management

 PTI is an academic partner with the National Restaurant Association and the Educational Institute of the American Hotel & Lodging Association (EI)

-- Introduction to the Hospitality and Casino Industry
+- Introduction to the Hospitality

 - Hospitality Supervision